dotandimet/Allenby/talks/evogit.md

 ## Remote branches

-    git pull branchname

 Fetch and merge a remote branch.

-    git push origin feature_branch
+    git pull [remote] [branch]

+Default branch is usually **master**.
+Default remote is usually **origin**.

+Same as
+    git fetch ..
+    git merge origin/master

+---

-Push your local branch to the remote repository `origin`
+Push your local branch to the remote repository

+    git push [remote] [branch]

+Will be rejected if git can't do a fast-forward merge.

+---

+Push all local branches to remote repository `origin`

     git push -a

-Push all local branches to remote repository `origin`
+Pull all remote branches

     git pull -a

-Pull all remote branches

 ---